Wuesthoff Park and the Rockledge riverfront: how the public got the bluff

 Sea-level rise and shoreline erosion are gradual threats to the riverfront parks.
 The unprotected sections of the coquina cliff erode during major storm events (the 2004 hurricanes, more recent events).
 The park land includes some of the more well-cemented cliff sections that erode more slowly, but no part of the shoreline is permanent on geological timescales.

 Decisions about cliff stabilization (rip-rap, retaining walls, beach nourishment) involve trade-offs.
-Hardened shorelines protect property but also alter the natural cliff face that’s part of what makes the parks distinctive.
+Hardened shorelines protect property while altering the natural cliff face that’s part of what makes the parks distinctive.
 The city’s general approach so far has been to maintain the cliff face in its natural condition where possible and to use stabilization measures sparingly.
 That approach may or may not be sustainable as sea level and storm intensity change.

 How to use the parks